Effects of anisotropy and disorder on the superconducting properties of Niobium: Eilenberger/Eliahsberg Theory

-We start from the strong-coupling theory of electron-phonon mediated superconductivity in metallic alloys as formulated by Eliashberg, Eilenberger and Larkin and Ovchinnikov.\cite{eli60,eli61,eil68,lar69} We use the notation of Ref.~\onlinecite{rai94} which includes development of the theory from the formal quantum field theoretical equations for interacting Fermi systems.
+The results reported here are based on the strong-coupling theory of electron-phonon mediated superconductivity in metallic alloys as formulated by Eliashberg, Eilenberger and Larkin and Ovchinnikov~\citep{eli60,eli61,eil68,lar69}.
+We use the notation of Ref.~\citep{rai94} which includes development of the theory from the formal quantum field theoretical equations for interacting Fermi systems.
 For equilibrium states of superconductors a central object of the theory is the $4\times 4$ Nambu matrix propagator,